swang81/swang81.github.io/blogs/ase.md

 ![Translucency.jpg](./ase.assets/Translucency.jpg)

-Strength: Translucency effect strength, you can think of it as a multiplier slider.Normal Distortion: Defines the amount of normal distortion on the translucency effect.Scattering Falloff: Scattering falloff amount for the translucency effect.Direct: Direct light influence on the translucency effect.Ambient: GI/ambient light influence on the translucency effect.Shadow: Self-shadowing influence on the translucency effect, reduces the translucency effect in shadowed areas.
+- Strength: Translucency effect strength, you can think of it as a multiplier slider.
+- Normal Distortion: Defines the amount of normal distortion on the translucency effect.
+- Scattering Falloff: Scattering falloff amount for the translucency effect.
+- Direct: Direct light influence on the translucency effect.
+- Ambient: GI/ambient light influence on the translucency effect.
+- Shadow: Self-shadowing influence on the translucency effect, reduces the translucency effect in shadowed areas.

 ## Your First shader